-Student Email
+Student Email:

 Information sent through student email is considered official college correspondence to the student from the institution.
-Students are responsible for checking their own email account.
+Students should check their SWIC email daily to make sure they are receiving the most up-to-date information from their instructors college administration.